 Subconjunctival haemorrhage results from bleeding of the conjunctival or the episcleral blood vessels into the subconjunctival space.
 The cause is usually unknown but may be the result of trauma or related to systemic illness.

-- Subconjunctival haemorrhage can occur at all ages but is more common with increasing age, probably as a result of increasing frequency of risk factors.
+- It can occur at all ages but is more common with increasing age, probably as a result of increasing frequency of risk factors.

 - Trauma - surgical or accidental (isolated or associated with retrobulbar haemorrhage or ruptured globe).

 - Contact lenses.

 - Bleeding disorders.

 - Diabetes mellitus.

 - Coronary heart disease.

 - Various drugs - eg, warfarin, aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs), steroids.

 - Normal sequelae of ocular surgery even if there is no conjunctival incision.

 - It is usually asymptomatic.